ali-workshop/Data-Exploration/README.md

 # Data-Exploration
- explore several type of data and try to extract best features
+ explore several types of data and try to extract best features